bostankhan6/Object-Detection-YoloV3-RetinaNet-FasterRCNN/YoloV3 SIMS/README.md

 It has been tested to work with Python 2.7.13 and 3.5.3.

-**You may directly go to the detetion section for using the trained model the link of which is given below using it on your own Aerial Images.**
+**You may directly go to the "Detection" section for using the trained model (download link given below) for using it on your own Aerial Images.**

 ![Download the trained Yolo Model](https://drive.google.com/open?id=1BGqg6ilnZDJDpogyk-3Nxyhy2gNAiQWZ)